 An experienced Sevierville drug crimes attorney at our firm can help you understand your charges and help you fight against them.

-Penalties for possession with intent to sell
+Penalties for possession with intent to sell in Tennessee

 When the weighted amount of possessed marijuana reaches more than half an ounce, the state presumes that the possession is with the intent to distribute or sell.
 The rationale behind this distinction is that more than half an ounce is too much for personal use.
 Therefore, the possession must be with the intent to distribute, and selling drugs is a felony.
-Potential penalties for possession with intent to distribute include:
+Potential penalties and jail time for possession with intent to distribute include:

 - One to six years in prison and a maximum $5,000 fine for possession with the intent to sell half an ounce to 10 pounds of marijuana.